ICC Champions Trophy 2025: Pakistan announces ticket prices, release date

 Tickets for ICC Men’s Champions Trophy 2025 matches in Pakistan, including group stage fixtures and the second semi-final will go on general sale on January 28 at 1pm UAE time.

-While tickets for matches taking place in the UAE will be announced shortly, fans can now register their interest on the official website.
-The India matches will be played in Dubai on February 20 and 23, and March 2.
+While tickets for matches in the UAE will be announced shortly, fans can now register their interest on the official website.
+The India matches will be played in Dubai on February 20, 23, and March 2.

-For the matches in Pakistan, general stand ticket prices will start from 1,000 Pakistan Rupees, with premium seating available from 1,500 Pakistan Rupees in different categories across the 10 matches taking place in Karachi, Lahore and Rawalpindi.
+For the matches in Pakistan, general stand ticket prices will start from 1,000 Pakistani rupees (Dh13), with premium seating available from 1,500 Pakistani rupees (Dh19.5) in different categories across the 10 matches taking place in Karachi, Lahore and Rawalpindi.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.